Why Creativity Without God is Futile

 Direction before launching into a new creative project

-Here is the another post referencing my takeaways from the SoCal Christian Writers’ Conference at Biola University in La Mirada.
+Here is another post referencing my takeaways from the SoCal Christian Writers’ Conference at Biola University in La Mirada.

 What if God gave us our unique gifting to get to know Him?
 This question is one that is not asked enough.
 Allen Arnold of Ransomed Heart Ministries beseeches creatives in the Lord to include God in all we do.
 His book, The Story of With: A Better Way to Live, Love, & Create, describes in very profound ways the transformative messages anchored in identity, creativity, and intimacy with God.